Jitpomi/server-template/README.md

 # training-server

-> Rest Graphql and websockets server for the training app
+> rest grapghql and websockets api for the training app

 ## About